- Where can I find a copy of the administrative rules that regulate hunting and fishing?

-The state legislature and DNR recognize the increasing use of public waters for tournaments and other organized activities and are actively addressing this issue.
+The state legislature and DNR recognize the increasing use of public waters for tournaments and other organized activities and have actively addressed this issue.
 Anglers who are participating in fishing tournaments must comply with all existing laws and regulations regarding bag limits and boating safety.
-Individuals who possess fish above their individual bag limit, such as fish transported and released after weigh in, must have a special use permit issued from the DNR Division of Fish & Wildlife.
+Individuals who possess fish above their individual bag limit, such as fish transported and released after weigh-in, must have a special-use permit issued from the DNR Division of Fish & Wildlife.
 Applications for these permits are reviewed for biological impact to the fish and lake community.
 If a permit is issued for this purpose, the individuals transporting these fish must have the permit in possession at all times during transport and must comply with all conditions on the permit.

-Tournaments held on state properties (reservoirs), Sylvan Lake, Mississinewa Reservoir, Salamonie Reservoir, Lake Wawasee, and Syracuse Lake currently participate in a drawing to control the number, size and impact of tournaments on public access facilities.
+Tournaments held on state properties (reservoirs), Sylvan Lake, Mississinewa Lake, Salamonie Lake, Lake Wawasee, and Syracuse Lake currently participate in a drawing to control the number, size and impact of tournaments on public access facilities.

 - What are the size and bag limits for largemouth bass or other fish in Indiana?

 Regulations apply to "state-owned" fish.
-This includes permanent streams and any impoundment on publicly-owned lands, as well as many waters on private lands.
+This includes permanent streams and any impoundment on publicly owned lands, as well as many waters on private lands.
 Private ponds that are isolated from streams are excluded.
-The Fishing Guide provides information on legal limits for all fish and gives more specific information for several species and waterbodies.
-For instance, the size limits listed in the section of the Fishing Guide on "Bass Regulations" show that the legal length is 14 inches for largemouth bass in most inland lakes and Lake Michigan and 12 inches on rivers, but also lists several waterbodies for which special size regulations differ from the standard restrictions.
-Please review this list for any water that you intend to fish.
+The Fishing Guide provides information on legal limits for all fish and gives more specific information for several species and water bodies.
+For instance, the size limits listed in the section of the Fishing Guide on "Bass Regulations" show that the legal length is 14 inches for largemouth bass in most inland lakes and Lake Michigan, but also lists several water bodies for which special size regulations differ from the standard restrictions.
+Please review this list for any water body that you intend to fish.
 If you have questions after reading the Fishing Guide about regulations or fishing opportunities in a specific water body, please call the Conservation Officer or District Fisheries Biologist for that area.

 - Is it illegal to use cast nets to catch game fish?

 Cast nets are not approved gear for catching game fish in any Indiana waters (312 IAC 9-7-2 and 9-7-16).
 Cast nets are only legal for taking bait fish or minnows in most waters.
-Cast nets cannot be used within two hundred (200) yards below any dam on inland waters or boundary waters such as the Ohio River (312 IAC 9-7-15).
-Cast nets in most waters cannot be larger than 20 feet in diameter and the mesh stretch is no larger than 3/4 inch.
+Cast nets cannot be used within 200 yards below any dam on inland waters or boundary waters such as the Ohio River (312 IAC 9-7-15).
+Cast nets in most waters cannot be larger than 20 feet in diameter, and the mesh stretch can be no larger than 3/4 inch.
 Minnows taken for bait must not be of any species considered endangered or threatened.
-Bag limits and size limits for sportfish must be followed regardless of the means of catching fish.
-Any fish that does not meet these restrictions must be released immediately.

 - Can gamefish be used for bait?